 Well Stimulation Treatment (WST) refers to processes performed on oil and gas wells to increase production.
 The various types of WST enhance the permeability of the geologic formation containing oil and gas.

 The Division of Oil, Gas, and Geothermal Resources (DOGGR) oversees well stimulation treatments in California.
-DOGGR’s WST regulations increase operational transparency;, reporting requirements, including disclosure of WST fluid chemicals; and neighbor notification with the opportunity for neighbors to seek baseline water quality testing.
+DOGGR’s WST regulations increase operational transparency; reporting requirements, including disclosure of WST fluid chemicals; and neighbor notification with the opportunity for neighbors to seek baseline water quality testing.
 They require an extensive engineering review and well integrity evaluation for groundwater protection and seismic monitoring.
 This includes a halt for evaluation should any earthquake greater than magnitude 2.7 near a stimulation operation occur.
 The State Water Resources Control Board also must review all proposed projects to determine whether groundwater monitoring is required